allure-examples/guide-pytest-parameterization/README.md

-# Integrating screenshots in Allure Report with Pytest and Selenium
+# Allure Report with Pytest parameterization

-This repository is a part of Allure Report documentation and contains code examples for integrating screenshots in Allure Report with Pytest and Selenium.
+This repository is a part of Allure Report documentation and contains code examples for integrating Allure Report with Pytest parameterized tests.
 You can find the original documentation:

 - [English version](https://allurereport.org/docs/guides/pytest-parameterization/)
 - [Spanish version](https://allurereport.org/es/docs/guides/pytest-parameterization/)